Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 6: Select a different place with 0-day advance notice

 **Expected Results:**
-- Step 1: Place is selected and purpose dropdown becomes enabled
-- Step 2: Purpose is selected and date field becomes enabled
-- Step 3: Date picker shows minimum date as today + 3 days
-- Step 4: Date selection is blocked or shows error message
-- Step 5: Date is accepted and can be selected
-- Step 6: Date picker allows selection of today's date
+When a place is selected from the dropdown, the purpose dropdown should become enabled and display purposes configured for that place.
+After selecting a purpose, the date field should become enabled.
+The date picker should dynamically set the minimum selectable date based on the advance notice requirement for the selected purpose (e.g., if 3 days advance notice is required, the minimum date should be today + 3 days).
+Attempting to select a date that is less than the required advance notice period should be blocked by the date picker or show an error message explaining the requirement.
+Dates that meet the advance notice requirement should be accepted and selectable.
+For places or purposes with 0-day advance notice, the date picker should allow selection of today's date.

 **Actual Results:**
-- Step 1: Place is selected and purpose dropdown becomes enabled
-- Step 2: Purpose is selected and date field becomes enabled
-- Step 3: Date picker shows minimum date as today + 3 days
-- Step 4: Date selection is blocked or shows error message
-- Step 5: Date is accepted and can be selected
-- Step 6: Date picker allows selection of today's date
+Date picker enforced advance notice rules correctly.
+Minimum date calculated properly.
+Invalid dates blocked.
+Valid dates accepted.
+Zero-day notice allowed same-day selection.

 **Status:** Passed